danielbodnar/awesome-stars/README.md

 - [sysdiglabs/kubectl-dig](https://github.com/sysdiglabs/kubectl-dig) - Deep kubernetes visibility from the kubectl
 - [statping-ng/statping-ng](https://github.com/statping-ng/statping-ng) - An updated drop-in for statping.
 A Status Page for monitoring your websites and applications with beautiful graphs, analytics, and plugins.
 Run on any type of environment.
 - [tgraf/bmon](https://github.com/tgraf/bmon) - bandwidth monitor and rate estimator
-- [coroot/coroot](https://github.com/coroot/coroot) - Open-source observability augmented with actionable insights
+- [coroot/coroot](https://github.com/coroot/coroot) - Open-source observability for microservices.
+Thanks to eBPF you can gain comprehensive insights into your system within minutes.
-- [opencost/opencost](https://github.com/opencost/opencost) - Cost monitoring for Kubernetes workload and cloud costs
+- [opencost/opencost](https://github.com/opencost/opencost) - Cost monitoring for Kubernetes workloads and cloud costs
 - [Gyeeta/gyeeta](https://github.com/Gyeeta/gyeeta) - Gyeeta - An Open Source Observability Product for your Infrastructure, Services and Processes.
 This repository is for the Agent and Server C++ code.
 - [dromara/hertzbeat](https://github.com/dromara/hertzbeat) - An open source, real-time monitoring system with custom-monitoring, high performance cluster and agentless.
 Support monitoring web, database, os, middleware, cloudnative, network and more.
 - [skydive-project/skydive](https://github.com/skydive-project/skydive) - An open source real-time network topology and protocols analyzer